alexmaropakis/alexmaropakis/README.md

 I am a M.S. in Cell and Gene Therapies candidate at Northeastern University with a B.S. in Behavioral Neuroscience.
 I am currently conducting research in the fields of systems and computational proteomics-based neuroscience in the Sabatini Lab at Harvard Medical School, and Slavov Lab at Northeastern University, respectively.

 ## Research
-* My work at the [Slavov Lab](https://slavovlab.net/) aims to understand the role of alternative RNA decoding in neurodegeneration and aging, using a mass spectrometry proteomics-based approach.
+* My work at the [Slavov Lab](https://slavovlab.net/) aims to understand the role of alternate RNA decoding in neurodegeneration and aging, using a mass spectrometry proteomics-based approach.
 * My work at the [Sabatini Lab](https://sabatini.hms.harvard.edu/) aims to study how dopaminergic modulation of striatal circuits is involved in learning, motivation, and movement using closed-loop _in vivo_ optogenetics.

 ## Projects